Antevenio/oauth2-mdirector/README.md

 ## Usage

-As mentioned before you can choose to use just the provider, or the wrapper around it.
+As mentioned before, you can choose to use just the provider or the wrapper around it.
-Here you can find usage examples of use for each case:
+Here you can find examples for each case:

 ### 1. MDirector wrapper